tango-controls/rfc/9/DataTypes.md

 #### Exceptions

-Results of failed operations (exceptions) within the Tango Controls are sent as values/messages of DevFailed data type.
+Results of failed operations (exceptions) within the Tango Controls are sent as values/messages of DevFailed or MultiDevFailed data type.

 * DevFailed type name is as follows:
 ```abnf